InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 ```
 Note that there is no <code>buyeruid</code> in the example above.
 If the SSP does not have an explicit agreement from the DSP that they want to receive matched IDs in the <code>buyeruid</code> field, they would simply forward the above request to the DSP (either removing the eids array if the DSP doesn’t want to receive IDs from graphvendor.com, or retaining the array if the DSP does want to receive IDs from graphvendor.com in eids).

-##### Example 4: Request from SSP → DSP corresponding to the above request from pub, where the SSP has set the DSP’s buyeruid based on a hosted cookie match table and the bridged ID they received from the pub (based on prior arrangement with the DSP only)
+##### Example 4: Request from SSP → DSP corresponding to the above request from pub, where the SSP has set the DSP’s buyeruid based on a hosted cookie match table look up using the bridged ID they received from the pub (based on prior arrangement with the DSP only)

 If an arrangement exists to put a matched DSP ID in <code>buyeruid</code>, that would be done as follows: